Oregon: Adopt Gender Ideology Before Adopting Children

 Jessica’s children are her greatest joy, and as a devout Christian, she wants to open her home to children in need.
 Though she is busy raising five children of her own, Jessica felt called to pursue adoption when she heard a Christian broadcast about a man who had adopted a child from foster care.

 Jessica’s family has been through a lot, but she has experienced firsthand how God has provided for her as a widow and cared for her children who miss their earthly father.
-Jessica wants to replicate what God has done for her by opening her home to children who need a family that they can call their own.
+Jessica wants to replicate what God has done for her by opening her home to a sibling pair who need a family that they can call their own.

-But sadly, when Jessica applied to adopt, Oregon denied her application because in order to adopt children and give them a loving home, she would first be required to adopt the state’s view of human identity and sexuality.
+But sadly, when Jessica applied to become certified to adopt, Oregon denied her application because Oregon requires every family to first adopt the state’s view of human identity and sexuality.

 This left her with two options: abandon her beliefs or give up the possibility of adopting a child.
 That’s something Jessica couldn’t do—and shouldn’t have to.